-- 1. Speak to your child's class teacher - 2.
-If your concerns remain make an appointment with the SENCO (Mrs Louise Conway-Byron) - 3.
-If you feel that your concerns have not been resolved, you can make an appointment with the Deputy Head or Assistant Head or the Head Teacher.
+- 1. Speak to your child's class teacher - If your concerns remain make an appointment with the SENCO (Mrs Claire Martin) - f you feel that your concerns have not been resolved you can make an appointment with the Deputy Head or Assistant Head or the Head Teacher.